Privacy Policy

 If you do choose to opt out you can still agree to take part in any research study you want to, without affecting your ability to opt out of other research.
 You can also change your choice about opting out at any time.

-To find out more about GDPR and using personal data for research, please visit the Health Research Authority website on the link below:
+To find out more about UK GDPR and using personal data for research, please visit the Health Research Authority website on the link below:

 https://www.hra.nhs.uk/hra-guidance-general-data-protection-regulation/